-Employees shall be allowed preference for use of and scheduling of vacation time, work schedule selection, request for time off, and first choice for extra duty, and for first choice of hire-back according to seniority.
-First choice for hire back opportunities means a call down the seniority list to provide those opportunities to those officers not present when the opportunities present themselves.
-Any hire-back opportunities that arise less than 72 hours from assignment shall require a call down the seniority roster.
-Officers assigned to the Investigations Division who are on-call as defined in Section 5.8 shall not be available for hire-back or extra duty (per Article VI) opportunities, except festivals, parades, or IDOT traffic safety details in the Patrol Division.
+Employees shall be allowed preference for use of and scheduling of vacation time, work schedule selection, request for time off, and first choice for extra duty, and for first choice of hireback according to seniority.
+First choice for Any hire-back opportunities will be posted means a call down the seniority list to provide those opportunities to those officers not present when the opportunities present themselves.
+Any hire-back opportunities that arise less than 72 hours from assignment shall require a call down the seniority rosternotification.
+Upon dissemination of notification, eligible Officers will have 30 minutes to express interest with respect to seniority.
+After the expiration of 30 minutes, sign-up will be handled on a first come first served basis.
+As soon as possible after the expiration of said 30 minutes, an additional notification will be made to inform the outcome.
+Officers assigned to the Investigations Division who are on-call shall be eligible for hire-back as defined in Section 5.8 shall not be available for hire back or extra duty (per Article VI) opportunities, except festivals, parades, or IDOT traffic safety details in the Patrol Division.